PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="038" /><label for="038">![038](../slides/redacted.jpeg)</label>
 _038. Redacted slide._

-<span class="redacted">Redacted</span>
+???+ warning "Redacted Content"
-> This redacted slide showed an image of our internal "Phishing Archive" where we document all of the phishing attacks against us that we've detected, what the indicators were, and how we were able to detect them (whether automated, or via employee report).
+    This redacted slide showed an image of our internal "Phishing Archive" where we document all of the phishing attacks against us that we've detected, what the indicators were, and how we were able to detect them (whether automated, or via employee report).
 We've chosen not to share this slide, again, to avoid tipping our hand on some types of attacks.

 ---